WhatMe1on/upchain_course/practice/1_solidity_projects/README.md

 3. If you are upgrading your contract from a previous version, add the `@custom:oz-upgrades-from <reference>` annotation to the new version of your contract according to [Define Reference Contracts](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core#define-reference-contracts) or specify the `referenceContract` option when calling the library's functions.
 4. Run `forge clean` before running your Foundry script or tests, or include the `--force` option when running `forge script` or `forge test`.

-you can find a more details in OZ docs -> https://docs.openzeppelin.com/upgrades-plugins/1.x/foundry-upgrades#before_running
+you can find more details in OZ docs -> https://docs.openzeppelin.com/upgrades-plugins/1.x/foundry-upgrades#before_running